Budibase/website/content/blog/updates/dev-prod-switcher.md

 **Key Updates:**
 - Switching Environments: Easily toggle between "Dev" and "Prod" modes to view and work with the corresponding data.
 - External Tables: The switcher is fully compatible with external tables that use [environment variables](/pricing), making managing your different data sources easier.
-If you are using an external data source and you do not have environment variables, you will not have access to the Dev environment.
+If you use an external data source and do not have environment variables, you will not have access to the Dev environment.
 - Production Safety: In Prod mode, adding or editing a table's schema is disabled.
 It's still possible to update the records.
 - Import/Export: While in both dev and prod mode, you still have the flexibility to import and export your tables, ensuring you can manage your data as needed.
 - Seed data: You can seed prod tables with dev table data by clicking the arrow beside the workspace publish button and selecting "Seed and publish".